 Resulting Dose Units per 0.1 mL

-Reconstituted Jeuveau should be clear, colorless, and free of particulate matter.
+Reconstituted JEUVEAU should be clear, colorless, and free of particulate matter otherwise it should not be injected.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
-Reconstituted Jeuveau should be a clear, colorless solution, free of particulate matter, otherwise it should not be injected.

 Glabellar facial lines arise from the activity of the corrugator and orbicularis oculi muscles.
 These muscles move the brow medially and the procerus and depressor supercilii pull the brow inferiorly.
 This creates a frown or “furrowed brow”.
 The location, size, and use of the muscles vary markedly among individuals.
 Lines induced by facial expression occur perpendicular to the direction of action of contracting facial muscles.
 An effective dose for facial lines is determined by gross observation of the patient’s ability to activate the superficial muscles injected.